Alec Oxenford: letgo

 Oxenford started letgo in 2015, with co-founders Jordi Castello and Enrique Linares, as a smart-phone focused marketplace for buying and selling used goods in the United States; it had 75 million downloads in 2017.
 In September 2015, he raised $100 million in financing to back the company from Naspers, the majority owner of his other company, OLX.
 Oxenford raised an additional $100 million in 2016 and merged with competitor Wallapop the same year.
 Oxenford raised $175 million more for letgo in February 2017.
 In September, 2017, the company confirmed it had a $1 billion valuation.
 In March 2020, Oxenford joined the board of OfferUp after it merged with letgo.

 Alpha capital

 In December 2020, Oxenford co-founded Alpha Capital, a special-purpose acquisition company, with Rafael Steinhauser, with Oxenford serving as CEO and chairman.
 Alpha Capital closed a $230 million initial public offering on Nasdaq in February 2021, which Oxenford says will be used to invest in Latin American entrepreneurs.

-Myelin II
+Myelin VC

-In 2020, Oxenford co-founded a venture capital fund called Myelin II, which focuses on the Latin American region.
+In 2020, Oxenford joined a venture capital fund called Myelin VC, which focuses on North America, Europe, and Latin American region.
 The fund was set up with the goal of providing support for 30-50 startup technology businesses in areas such as biotech, financial technology, and medical technology.

+Ambassador of Argentina to the United States

+On November 11, 2024, Oxenford was nominated by President Javier Milei to serve as the Ambassador of Argentina to the United States.
+Oxenford has extensive experience in the technology sector and a notable entrepreneurial background.
+He is committed to strengthening bilateral relations and fostering cooperation between the two nations, despite lacking prior diplomatic experience.
+The Ministry of Foreign Affairs emphasized that his focus and dedication would be essential in achieving a positive impact on the ties between Argentina and the United States.
+On February 26, 2025, he was appointed as Ambassador by decree.

+His nomination as ambassador was approved by the Argentine Senate on May 7, 2025, and he was officially appointed to the position by the government on June 17, 2025.